Skip to content

 Show Zephyr

-Canvas Firmware is the underlying software enabling Canvas-enabled radio modules to run Python scripts and access underlying hardware via APIs.
+This extension is designed to operate with Ezurio products running Canvas Software Suite firmware.
+Canvas firmware allows Canvas-enabled radio modules to run Python scripts and access underlying hardware via APIs.
 It is important to make sure your hardware is using the latest Canvas Firmware before you start developing application scripts.
-See the product page for details on where to locate the latest Canvas Firmware for your specific hardware.
+See the Canvas Firmware GitHub page for the latest Canvas Firmware files for your specific hardware.

 Interacting with the Device's Python REPL